Paradis Pipeline Explosion Kills 1 Worker, Injures 2

 But in addition to the physical injuries and damage, explosions like this one have substantial financial consequences for the workers and their families as well.

-To ensure that the workers and their families aren’t left struggling with the physical and financial effects of this tragedy on their own, we’ve put together a team of some of the best accident investigators and product failure experts in the country to determine the cause of the tragic explosion and if and how it could have been prevented.
+To ensure that the workers and their families aren’t left struggling with the physical and financial effects of this tragedy on their own, we do whatever possible to provide our clients with access to the best doctors and medical providers in the country and assist with daily living expenses while their cases are pending.

-Call 1-800-993-4887 or Click Here to email our refinery explosion lawyers.
-All consultations are completely free, confidential, and require no committment whatsoever.
+Call 1-888-603-3636 or Click Here for a Free Consultation with our Undefeated Plant and Pipeline Explosion Lawyers.
+All consultations are completely free, confidential, and require no commitment whatsoever.